-- The Bhagavat Sandarbha is edited and ready for typesetting.
+- The Bhagavat Sandarbha is edited and in the process of typesetting.

 - Editing of the Paramatma Sandarbha is in progress.

-- The Tattva Sandarbha needs to be revised and reprinted.
+- The Tattva Sandarbha is being revised for reprinting.

-- The Siddhanta Darpana of Baladeva Vidyabhusana is in the editing stage.
+- The Siddhanta Darpana of Baladeva Vidyabhusana is being printed.

 - A commentary on Sarva Samvadini by Jiva Gosvami is in progress.

-- A translation of the slokas of the Bhagavad Gita, along with a summary of each chapter, is soon to be published.
+- A translation of the slokas of the Bhagavad Gita, along with a summary of each chapter, is about to be published.

 - A commentary on the Second Chapter of the Bhagavad Gita is in need of editing.

-- The writing of the books “Understanding Shastra,” “Acintya Bhedabheda: Theology of Gaudiya Vaishnavism” and “Art of Love” is in progress.
+- The writing of the books “Understanding Shastra,” “Jiva Svarupa”, “Acintya Bhedabheda: Theology of Gaudiya Vaishnavism” and “Art of Love” is in progress.

 The Sat Sandarbhas by Sri Jiva Gosvami, which include Bhagavat Sandarbha, Paramatma Sandarbha and Tattva Sandarbha as listed above, are the backbone of the Gaudiya Vaishnava theology.
 Jiva Institute has therefore taken up the project of translation and commenting on the Sat Sandarbhas.
 It is the only place where these books can be studied in depth.